fsantanna-uerj/serrapilheira/Submissao/mid.md

 <li>Introduce an optional IoT course for undergraduate students:

-We already have a student working on the educational programming environment for a couple of months and we expect to start this course during the first semester of the next year.
+We already have an MSc student working on the educational programming environment and we expect to start this course during the first semester of the next year.

 <li>Work towards formal verification of program specifications:

-Céu has strong safety properties that apply to all programs as discussed in our last paper (i.e., termination, determinism, and memory boundedness).
+Céu has strong safety properties that apply to all programs as discussed in our last work (i.e., termination, determinism, and memory boundedness).
 We want to extend this work with automatic proofs for even stronger properties, but which apply to specific programs.
 As an example, suppose we want to prove that a given program satisfies a specification related to energy consumption as follows: "After broadcasting the value of a sensor, the device must sleep for one hour".
 Our goal is to take a specification written in some higher-level language, take a program written in Céu, and verify automatically whether the program satisfies the specification or not.